Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Closed form for arbitrary reference Gaussian measures

 \subsection{Dual problem approach}

+In optimal transport problems, it is common practice to exploit tools from convex duality theory to characterize the sought solutions.
 In this section, we derive and solve the dual problem associated to the matrix reduction established in Lemma \ref{lem:regot_matrix}.
+To remain succinct, we only state the results and defer the related proofs in Section \ref{sec:proofs_dual} of the appendix.
 As in the previous section, $\Sigma \in S_{2d}^{++}(\mathbb{R})$ is a full-rank covariance matrix on $\mathbb{R}^d \times \mathbb{R}^d$ and $\varepsilon$ is a positive real number.
-We adapt the analysis of \citep[p.~26]{villani2021topics} to our framework, that is, when the measures $\mu = N_d(A)$ and $\nu = N_d(B)$ are centered Gaussian measures with full rank covariance matrices $A$ and $B$.
-We have shown in Lemma \ref{lem:regot_matrix} and in Remark \ref{rem:matrix_equality_constraints} that solving the optimal transport problem \eqref{eq:gaussian_kl_ot} associated to $W_\Sigma^\varepsilon(\mu, \nu)$ boils down to solving the matrix optimization problem
+We adapt the analysis of \citep[p.~26]{villani2021topics} to our framework.
+That is, when the measures $\mu = N_d(A)$ and $\nu = N_d(B)$ are centered Gaussian measures with full-rank covariance matrices $A$ and $B$.
+We have shown in equation \eqref{eq:block_constrained_primal} that solving the optimal transport problem \eqref{eq:gaussian_kl_ot} associated to $W_\Sigma^\varepsilon(\mu, \nu)$ boils down to solving the matrix optimization problem

-\begin{prop} Set $\mu = N_d(A)$ and $\nu = N_d(B)$ two Gaussian measures with full rank covariance matrices $A$ and $B$.
-Introducing the matrix $M_\varepsilon$ defined in equation \eqref{eq:m_eps_matrix}, the entropic optimal transport problem \eqref{eq:gaussian_kl_ot} has dual problem
+\begin{prop} Set $\mu = N_d(A)$ and $\nu = N_d(B)$ two Gaussian measures with full-rank covariance matrices $A$ and $B$.
+Introducing the matrix $M_\varepsilon$ defined in equation \eqref{eq:m_eps_matrix}, the entropic optimal transport problem \eqref{eq:gaussian_kl_ot} has dual formulation